AhmadAthamny/zaretna/README.md

 # Overview
-My farmer uncle that has been farming for more than 15 years (works as agriculture engineer as well) decided to start selling fruits & vegetables online (we called this website Zaretna), delivered directly from the farm to the customer's house, so my elder brother made him a website, and I was there to make the "back-office" windows application that manages the website and the business, such as managing orders, products, customers, delivery, statistics and more.
+My farmer uncle that has been farming for more than 15 years (works as agriculture engineer as well) decided to start selling fruits & vegetables online (we called this website Zaretna), so my elder brother made him a website, and I was there to make the "back-office" windows application that manages the website and the business, such as managing orders, products, customers, delivery, statistics and more.

 Social media links of Zaretna business:
 * Zaretna Facebook Page: https://www.facebook.com/zaretna.co.il